pzembrod/cc64/Design.md

-Usually the `#pragma cc64` line lives at the top of the header file that comes with the runtime module, and the main program just needs to include the runtime module header file and automatically gets the right address and file name config for code generator and the mini-linker.
+Usually the `#pragma cc64` line lives at the top of the header file that comes with the runtime module, and the main program just needs to include the runtime module header file and automatically gets the right address and file name config for code generator and the mini linker.

 More details about the runtime module, its interface used by the compiled code, and how to write new runtime modules, are